stiofanEimeid/the-online-cookbook/README.md

 ## Data Structure

-The recipe collection and user collection share a common key-value pair, username, which links the two collections.
+The recipe collection and user collection share a common key-value pair, "username", which links the two collections.
 The recipe entry takes the username of the user who created it.
-As each recipe can only have one creator, this describes a one-to-one relationship but a user can have many recipes in her name and is therefore a one-to-many relationship.
+Each recipe can only have one creator and may therefore be described as a one-to-one relationship between each recipe and the user who created it.
+However, a user can have many recipes attributed to them.
+As such, a one-to-many relationship exists between the user and the recipes created by them.

 ### Recipe Collection